-The Safeguarding Lead liaises with partner schools to ensure they are up to date with any reports from Operation Encompass or other procedures in Wiltshire, Hampshire or Southampton.
+The Safeguarding Lead liaises with partner schools to ensure they are up to date with any reports from Operation Encompass in Wiltshire.
 This would be when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the Safeguarding Lead ensures the organisation receives up to date relevant information about the child's circumstances and will ensure key staff provide emotional and practical support to the child according to their needs.